 Lascaux Loup Rouge

-Lascaux Loup Rouge is a blend of Shiraz/Syrah and Grenache grapes that have been grown organically.
+Lascaux Loup Rouge is a blend of organically grown Shiraz/Syrah and Grenache grapes.
 The wine is lovely and dark, almost impenetrable, crimson in colour.
 It is beautifully silky, has powerful tannins: it really is an elegant wine tasting full of summer fruits.

 The vineyard of Château de Lascaux is family ran.
 With 20 hectares in 1984, it now covers almost 85 hectares of vines surrounded by 300 hectares of scrubland.
 The vineyard is fully integrated with the rich natural environment of incredible biodiversity protection and giving it diversity of expression.
 All this gives the quality and originality that make the reputation of Château de Lascaux.